Mets activate All-Star OF-INF Jeff McNeil from injured list

 “It felt great faster.
 The last one was kind of bugging me for a little longer,” McNeil said.
 “So I was really happy with how the recovery went, and ready to get back out there.”

-McNeil, who made the All-Star team this year in his first full major league season, was batting an NL-best .332 with 15 homers, 55 RBIs and a sparkling .929 OPS in 105 games.
+McNeil, who made the All-Star team this year in his first full major league season, entered the night batting an NL-best .332 with 15 homers, 55 RBIs and a sparkling .929 OPS in 105 games.

 His versatility has also been extremely valuable to the Mets: McNeil has started 36 games in left field, 35 in right, 19 at second base and six at third.
 He’ll continue to be used at those four positions down the stretch, Callaway said.